-Actor born in Montreal, Quebec, March 22, 1931 and known internationally for his portrayal as Captain Kirk in the Star Trek TV series and movies.
+Actor born in Montreal, Quebec, March 22, 1931, and known internationally for his portrayal of Captain Kirk in the Star Trek TV series and movies.

-He was educated at McGill University (the Student Union building is named after him now), and worked with Montreal Repertory Theatre, Canadian Repertory Theatre, and CBC Radio drama.
-From 1954 to 1956, he acted at the Stratford Festival in Shakespeare's Henry V and the Broadway-bound tour of Marlowe's Tamburlaine the Great.
+Shatner began his career as an actor with the Montreal Repertory Theatre, Canadian Repertory Theatre, and CBC radio drama.
+From 1954 to 1956, he acted at the Stratford Festival in title roles in Shakespeare's Henry V and the Broadway-bound tour of Marlowe's Tamburlaine the Great.

 His performances are marked by a strong presence and a sturdy, occasionally over-modulated, voice.

 He now also writes fiction.

 Shatner was married to third wife, former model Nerine Kidd, until her death in 1999.
 He remarried in February, 2001, to Elizabeth Martin.
 He has four children.

 Sources: "William Shatner Through the Years", Montreal Gazette, 23 June 2000.

 Last updated 2021-03-22